ff6347/gestalten-in-code/projects/vassily-kandinsky/index.md

 He studied the impressionistic style as well as the jugendstil.
 Especially he discussed with the works from Franz of Stucks.

 He painted his first pictures mainly in the impressionistic style, however, his painting style changed soon to the *abstraction*.
-His interest in „fantastic motives“ is expressed in this time clearly in his pictures.
+His interest in *fantastic motives* is expressed in this time clearly in his pictures.
 With the painting styles which Kandinsky had got to know in Munich he was increasingly discontented.
 They looked expressionless on him and dull.

 In **1900 till 1910** he traveled a lot.
 He had visited Paris where he had got in touch with Paul Gauguin and through him with the neoexpressionism (the Fauvismus).
 Also he traveled to Germany and founded the artist's group *Phalanx*.
 He had got to know the expressionist artist *Gabriele Münter* and married her a short time later.
 This marriage holds till **1916**.
 In **1909** he traveled to Munich and founded the *new artist's union Munich*.
 In **1910** he had painted his first abstract picture with watercolors.
-A year later he painted the picture „composition of V“.
+A year later he painted the picture - composition of V.

 Still in the same year this picture is rejected by the jury of the *new artist's union* for an exhibition.
 The judgment of the jury is: too abstract.
 As a result from it Kandinsky leaves his own founded artist's group together with Franz Marc, Gabriele Münter and Alfred Kubin.